pypa/packaging.python.org/source/specifications/simple-repository-api.rst

   greater-than ``>`` becomes the string ``&gt;``).

-* A ``data-yanked`` `data attribute`_ may exist to indicate the file was :ref:`yanked <simple_repo_api_yanked>`.
+* A ``data-yanked`` `data attribute`_ may exist to indicate the file was :ref:`yanked <simple-repository-api-yanked>`.
 The attribute may have a value which specifies the reason the file is yanked.

 * A ``data-core-metadata`` `data attribute`_ may exist to indicate the index provides the file's core-metadata.
 The attribute's value should be of the